gboyle/cheat-sheet/fedora.md

 #### Fix Windows+Arrow on Numeric Keypad

+It works on the cursor pad, which I never use, but not on the numeric keypad.

 ### Video

 #### Screen Tearing During Video Playback

+24 still tears most of the time but it's better than 23 (Centos was unbearable for tearing).

 #### Screen Saver Activates During Video Playback

+This is purely a hack when the application can't stop the screen saver.

     # set time to blank screen (seconds)
     gsettings set org.gnome.desktop.session idle-delay 3600